Why Do I Need A Home Inspection

 All of Krost Home Inspection reports include photographs and a written description of the issues, how urgent each issue is.
 These are written in plain English so that you, your Broker and Contractor can readily understand what the issues are.
 Full color PDF Reports are E-Mailed and usually go out the same night the inspection occurred.

-What does a home inspection include
+What to expect from a Krost home inspection

 Radon is widely believed to be the second leading cause of lung cancer.
 Therefore, the EPA and the Surgeon General recommend testing for radon in all homes below the third floor.
 Radon has been found in homes all over the United States.
 Any home can have a radon problem.
 On average, one out of every fifteen U.S. homes have a problem.
 The only way to know whether or not your home has a radon problem is to test for it.
 EPA recommends that you hire a qualified professional to test for radon when you are buying or selling a home.